alexandreroman/spring-cloud-gateway-routing-demo/README.md

 When running in Kubernetes, this app does not rely on Eureka server to discover app components.
-The Kubernetes native service discovery and the native load-balancer are used: no need to deploy an Eureka server.
+The Kubernetes native service discovery and the native load balancer are used: no need to deploy an Eureka server.

 App components are deployed to namespace `scg-routing-demo`:
 ```bash